When you’re in need of a service, where do you turn?

 - Average cost-per-click (CPC): The average amount you might pay when a user clicks your ad.

 Google Ads Performance Planner is another forecasting tool that you may wish to explore as you plan your PPC ad spend.
 To help advertisers boost conversions, the tool focuses on driving incremental conversions by identifying the best spend amounts for your campaigns.

 According to Google, “To give you the most accurate forecasts possible, Performance Planner takes into account billions of search queries, and is usually updated every 24 hours.
 Performance Planner then simulates relevant ad auctions in aggregate, including variables like seasonality, competitor activity, landing page, etc. It then forecasts conversions based on the conversion types in the ‘Conversions’ column of your Google Ads performance reports.”

 In practical terms, a Google Ads Product Manager explains how it works:

 “For example, let’s say you have a $92,000 monthly budget across 100 Search campaigns.
 The planner will recommend how to distribute that $92,000 across those Search campaigns to maximize conversions and project results from these changes in your forecast.”

-One caveat: Tools like Google Keyword Planner and Google Performance Planner rely on historical data (how the keyword performed in the past) to predict future performance.
+Tools like Google Keyword Planner and Google Performance Planner rely on historical data (how the keyword performed in the past) to predict future performance.
 Search volume can vary greatly from month to month, or even daily, so don’t bet the farm on these projections!

 Look back to move forward